katie-truong/minimal-mistakes/_posts/2016-07-01-Brexit-sentimental-analysis.md

 ![Favorite Counts vs Retweet Counts](/images/Brexit-fav-vs-retweet.png)

 As we can see, there is a very small correlation between the number of retweets and the number of favorites.
-In fact, many retweeted tweets get zero favorites, just to prove how merr the Twitter community is to the favorite function.
+In fact, many retweeted tweets get zero favorites, just to prove how merr the users in the sample are to the favorite function.

 ## Conclusion